WE MADE IT!

 - Bright Way Zen would enter into a legal agreement to purchase the property from the Burks as soon as possible, with a goal of doing this within 15 years.
 The Board would launch a longer-term capital and planned giving campaign toward this goal.
 Realistically, it is projected that the Zen center could purchase between 5-10 years from now.

-Because of the substantial risk the Burks would be taking in purchasing an expensive property that for many reasons is unsuitable for a single family home (and therefore difficult to sell), they are asking the Bright Way Zen Sangha to raise (at least) $100,000 before Wed.
-Feb 11th, before they make a formal offer on this property.
+Because of the substantial risk the Burks would be taking in purchasing an expensive property that for many reasons is unsuitable for a single family home (and therefore difficult to sell), they asked the Bright Way Zen Sangha to raise (at least) $100,000 before they made a formal offer on this property.
+This capital fundraiser reached its goal several days early!

-- The $100,000 can consist of immediate donations or pledges that would be fulfilled within 2 months (the approximate time of closing)
+- The capital fund consists of immediate donations or pledges that would be fulfilled if/when the Burks close on this property.

-- These funds would belong to the Zen center and would be used for any expenses associated with establishing this new home, including: Permit application fees, legal fees, settling out of our current lease, improvements to the property required by the county for conditional use or occupancy, improvements to the property the Zen center might want to make including painting, tech setup, the conversion of the walk-in closet into an office, and/or an external staircase for accessing the second floor of the Zen center space (above the garage).
-Any funds not immediately used would be dedicated toward the first steps of longer-term improvements such as converting the garage into a large Zendo space.
+- Any funds donated to this capital campaign belong to the Zen center and would be used for any capital expenses associated with establishing this new home.
+Capital expenses are “long-term investments in physical assets, infrastructure, or capacity-building rather than daily operating expenses.”
+If we move to Oleson Road, such expenses might include the costs of applying for a conditional use permit with the county, settling out of our current lease, improvements to the property required by the county for conditional use or occupancy, and improvements to the property the Zen center might want to make including painting, tech setup, the conversion of the walk-in closet into an office, and/or an external staircase for accessing the second floor of the Zen center space (above the garage).
+Any funds not immediately used would be dedicated toward the first steps of longer-term improvements such as converting the garage into a larger Zendo space.

-- This $100,000 would not only be important for covering costs, it would be a good faith demonstration on the part of the Sangha that the Burks are not taking a financial risk without corresponding support and commitment from the community.
+- This capital fund is not only important for covering costs, it is a good faith demonstration on the part of the Sangha that the Burks are not taking a financial risk without corresponding support and commitment from the community.

 – Domyo and the Bright Way Zen Board